Top 5 Best Bird Watching Spots in the Blue Mountains

 Slightly off the “tourist track” you’ll be away from the selfie sticks, tourist crowds and their accompanying noise.
 You’ll possibly also run into other friendly birdwatchers at these spots.
 The Blue Mountains have a strong bird watching community and we will put some helpful links at the end of the article.

-I’ve also listed my 3 top reccomendations for a Bird Field Guide Book at the end of the article.
+I’ve also listed my 3 top recommendations for a Bird Field Guide Book at the end of the article.

-I’ve been a keen birdwatcher for many years, in fact my personal Australian Bird list totals over well over 500 different species spotted!
+I’ve been a keen birdwatcher for many years, in fact my personal Australian Bird list totals over 500 different Australian species spotted!

 The Top 5 Blue Mountains Bird Sites listed are all well marked and have mobile phone coverage.
 The usual precautions apply however – take water, hat, phone, snacks, maps etc.